ihlec/P2PShipBattle/readme.md

 - save game and load game from browser localStorage
 - HP to all structures
 - Do not spwan close to water
+- Do not spawn when colliding with anything.
-- Sheep fields for whool
+- Sheep drop whool when harvested.
+Whool regrows after 10min
 - sheep will alwyas flee from player
-- Two sheep colling have a chance to spwan a new sheep when fed with GRN.
+- sheep have a chance to spwan a new sheep when fed with GRN.
+- sheeps can die from damage by thrown objects
 - Wood walls are now fences that open and close on left click.
 - Boat structure can be build using wood and whool
 - player can enter boat and leaf boat when boat is next to sand